New Resident Information

 Items such as sheds, excessive outdoor furniture, indoor furniture, and trash cans are not permitted at any time.
 Items such as patio furniture and potted plants are allowed on stoops, breezeways, and patios.

 Trash pick-up Help keep your Parkfairfax beautiful by following the trash pickup rules.
-Trash is picked up Monday, Tuesday, Thursday, Friday and Saturday.
-Recyclables are picked up Wednesday.
-Place trash and recycling on the stoop by 7 a.m.
+Trash is picked up Monday, Tuesday, Wednesday, Thursday, Friday and Saturday.
+Recycled items, should not be put into plastic bags.
+Boxes or Paper only.
+Trash is to be placed outside your unit door before 7:00 a.m.
 Do not put trash/recycling out the night before or on Sundays.
+Do not carry it to the street or other areas of Parkfairfax.
 If you miss a trash pick-up, take the trash to the Maintenance Yard.
 There is no trash pick up on Thanksgiving Day, Christmas Day, New Year’s Day and Independence Day.

 Useful Things to Know